Description of sport: Competitive boys basketball consisting of 5 teams: varsity, JV, B-Squad and two 9th grade teams.

 - Bryan Schnettler, Head Coach

-Coach Schnettler is in his fourth season as the head coach of the Trojans.
-In his first three seasons in Wayzata, Schnettler has helped lead the Trojans to 70 wins including a school record 28 wins during the 2016-17 season.
+Coach Schnettler is in his 6th season as the head coach of the Trojans.
+In his first 5 seasons in Wayzata, Schnettler has helped lead the Trojans to 107 wins including a school record 28 wins during the 2016-17 season.
 The Trojans also finished 3rd place in the state tournament and won a conference championship during the 2016-17 season.
-Coach Schnettler was the head coach at Rosemount High School for five seasons before coming to Wayzata.
-Schnettler also served as an assistant coach at both Rosemount High School and Edina High School.
+The Trojans returned to the state tournament in the 2017-18 season as well.
+Coach Schnettler was the head coach at Rosemount High School for 5 seasons before coming to Wayzata.
 Schnettler is a graduate of the University of St. Thomas, where he earned his degree in Physical Education and was a member of the basketball team.
 Schnettler helped lead the Tommies to back to back conference championships while being named a team captain, an All-American, and breaking school and conference records for 3 point field goals made in a season.
-Coach Schnettler is a physical education teacher at Wayzata High School and lives in Maple Grove with his wife Jonna and son Grayson.
+Coach Schnettler is a physical education teacher at Wayzata High School and lives in Plymouth with his wife Jonna and sons Grayson and Griffen.

-Coach Kuseske is in his second season with the Trojans.
+Coach Kuseske is in his 4th season with the Trojans.
 Prior to coming to Wayzata, Zak was a varsity football, varsity basketball and sophomore baseball coach at Centennial High School for three years.
 Coach Kuseske was a three-sport athlete at Kimball Area High School before going on to North Dakota State University.
 While at North Dakota State, Kuseske was a captain NDSU boxing team as well as playing semi-professional football during the summer.
-Coach Kuseske earned his degree in Physical and Health Education at NDSU and is currently in his 5th year of teaching.
-Kuseske currently teaches physical and health education teacher at Wayzata High School.
+Coach Kuseske earned his degree in Physical and Health Education at NDSU.
+Kuseske currently teaches health education at Wayzata High School.
 Coach Kuseske lives in Maple Grove with his wife Rachel and daughter Gabrielle.

 - Summer Basketball Camps & Workouts